 - You have been diagnosed with hearing loss or tinnitus

-Why Are These Earplugs Defective?
+Why Are 3M Earplugs Defective?

 Rather than blocking sounds as intended, the design that 3M used allowed the earplugs to loosen in the user’s ear.
 According to court documents, the company conducted tests in 2000 that showed the earplugs received an inadequate noise reduction rating (NPR) but knowingly sold defective combat earplugs to the U.S. military.